 With this level of performance at their disposal, the team was ready for the next stage, frequency upconversion through high-harmonic generation.
 For that, the output beam of the OPCPA was routed via a periscope system to another laboratory more than 15 m away, to accommodate for local lab-space constraints.
 There, the beam met a helium target, kept at a pressure of 45 bar.
 Such high pressure was necessary for phase-matching between the infrared and the x-ray radiation, and thus optimal energy-conversion efficiency.

-All pieces carefully put in place, the system indeed delivered.
+All pieces were carefully put in place, and the system indeed delivered.
 It generated coherent soft x-ray radiation extending to an energy of 620 eV (2 nm wavelength), covering the full water window — a stand-out achievement relative to other high-repetition-rate sources in this frequency range, see panel b of the figure.
 (The photograph above is taken during the high-harmonic-generation process in the high-pressure gas cell, with the mid-infrared input arriving on the right and the soft x-ray output appearing on the left.)

 A window of opportunity

 This demonstration opens up a vast spectrum of fresh opportunities.
 Coherent imaging in the water-window spectral region, highly relevant for chemistry and biology, should be possible with a compact setup.
-At the same time, the high repetition rate available helps, for instance, addressing the limitations due to space-charge formation which plague photoemission experiments with pulsed sources.
+At the same time, the high repetition rate available helps, for instance, address the limitations due to space-charge formation which plague photoemission experiments with pulsed sources.
 Moreover, the ‘water window’ comprises not only the K-edges of carbon, nitrogen, and oxygen, but also the L- and M-edges of a range of metals, which can now be studied with higher sensitivity or specificity.

 With such bright prospects, the realization of the source now presented heralds the beginning of the next generation of attosecond technology, one where experimentalists for the first time can make combined use of high repetition rates and high photon energies.
 An attosecond beamline designed to exploit these new capabilities is currently under construction in the Keller lab.